 Among Mr. Babcock's many successes is his representation of Oprah Winfrey's Harpo Productions Inc. in numerous litigation matters across the United States.
 He successfully defended The Chicago Tribune in the Circuit Court of Cook County Illinois.
-He serves as lead counsel for Dr. Phil in his game-changing case for the broadcast industry against the Kalpoe brothers – onetime suspects in the murder of Natalee Holloway.
+He serves as lead counsel for Dr. Phil in his game-changing case for the broadcast industry regarding the California Retraction Statute against the Kalpoe brothers – onetime suspects in the murder of Natalee Holloway.
 He defeated an effort to remove the presiding judge from the Texas Court of Criminal Appeals by the Texas Commission on Judicial Conduct.
 The trial judge ruled in favor of Mr. Babcock's client and a Special [Appellate] Court of Review dismissed all charges.
 In 2012, he successfully defended Celanese Ltd. in a multi-billion dollar fraud and breach of contract case involving a methanol supply agreement.
+In 2014 he represented the plaintiff in a jury trail against Nissan North America, Inc.

 Mr. Babcock was born in Brooklyn, New York, raised in West Palm Beach, Florida, and graduated from Brown University, where he was a four-year member of the crew team and the sports director for the university radio station.
 For a time after college, Mr. Babcock remained in the sports business as a writer and columnist for the Philadelphia Inquirer, but left journalism to attend the Boston University School of Law, where he was a member of the law review and served as its Executive Editor.